shashikant-io/ESP32-Smart-Home-Automation-System/README.md

 - Relay module for appliance control
 - Wi-Fi connectivity
 - Smart home appliances
-- Jumper wires and required sensors
+- Jumper wires and required sensors connect with safe

 ## 🚀 How It Works